 - Work collaboratively with the interpreter and the student.
 Discuss strategies for making information accessible or other issues that arise.

 - Maintain confidentiality: Do not discuss a student or his work directly with the interpreter.
-Communicate with the student via the interpreter or talk with the OSD counselor on your campus.
+Communicate with the student via the interpreter or talk with the SAS counselor on your campus.

 - Understand that interpreters are bound by a code of professional conduct.
 For more information, view Interpreter Code of Professional Conduct.

 - Interpreters are not responsible for a student’s attendance or behavior.
-Discuss behavior concerns with the student or with the Office for Students with Disabilities, or refer the student to the campus OSD office.
+Discuss behavior concerns with the student or with the Student Accessibility Services, or refer the student to the campus SAS office.

 - Two interpreters may be assigned to prevent interpreter fatigue.
 If a second interpreter is used, they must remain in the class.

 - Deaf students must be able to see the interpreter(s) anytime the instructor is speaking.
 Interpreter(s) should stand or sit near the instructor so that the student can simultaneously see the instructor, the interpreter and any visual aids.
 Do not to obstruct the interpreter as you move about the room.